mvelazc0/BadZure/README.md

 ### Initial Access

 BadZure facilitates initial access by simulating account takover vectors such as password attacks and token theft scenarios.
 It achieves this through the assignment of a password (randomly generated or user-defined) or by supplying access tokens.
-These options serve as the initial access vector, creating a realistic starting point for enumeration and privilege escalation.
+These options serve as the initial access vector, providing BadZure users a realistic starting point to continue with enumeration and privilege escalation.

 ### Privilege Escalation